sebastianjshaw/vasttrafikDepartures/README.md

 It was as much a chance for me to get back into using Python, as it has been some time.
 There are other, more comprehensive soltuions out there such as PyTrafik.

 ## Initiation
-Download the files, edit config.py and include your Key and Secret and then just run from the command line with python server.py
+Download the files, edit config.py and include your Key and Secret and then just run from the command line with python server.py.
+Keys can be obtained from the [Västtrafik developer portal](https://developer.vasttrafik.se) after registering an account.

 You will need to have installed the various modules of course, but all can be done with "pip install XXXX"